 In 2008, a 24-year-old Redmond-based software engineer named Arpana Jinaga was found strangled in her apartment after a Halloween party in her building.
-DNA evidence was linked to three men and ultimately used to convict Emanuel Fair, a Black man from Seattle.
-After serving nine years in prison, he was found not guilty of Jinaga’s murder and released in 2019.
+DNA evidence was linked to three men and ultimately used to charge Emanuel Fair, a Black man from Seattle.
+After being held in custody for nine years, he was found not guilty of Jinaga’s murder and released in 2019.
 The case remains unsolved today.

 In a new Wondery podcast series called “Suspect,” career journalists Matthew Shaer and Eric Benson investigate the story of Jinaga’s murder, Fair’s conviction and the spiderweb of details around this story.
 Since its release on Aug.
 31, “Suspect” has vaulted to the top spot on Chartable’s U.S. rankings of most listened to Apple podcasts.
 Shaer and Benson previously collaborated on another true-crime podcast called “Over My Dead Body.”

 Instead of trying to solve Jinaga’s murder, Shaer and Benson use extensive interviews to weave a complex narrative around race, injustice, the place of forensic DNA evidence in the common perception of guilt and innocence and, ultimately, a tragic story with no real closure.

 The Seattle Times recently spoke with Shaer and Benson over Zoom about the impetus for this podcast, what surprised them in their reporting and what their take-aways are from investigating this story.

 This interview has been edited for length and clarity.

 What drew you to this story, and why now?